target/theta-idl/README.md

 ```
 import ids

+// Comments starting with /** or /// are documentation comments attached to definitions

+/** The recording artist for an album.
+  *
-/** We keep track of people and bands separately because
+  * We keep track of people and bands separately because
   * people are usually sorted by part of their name (ie
   * last name) while bands are always sorted by their
   * whole name.